 Lamp and Computer Recycling

 Algoma Utilities coordinates a hazardous and recyclable materials recycling day.
 Items such as fluorescent bulbs, ballasts, batteries and computer components are disposed of in an efficient and safe manner.
-Unfortunately due to COVID-19 the Recycling day scheduled for Tuesday, May 5, 2020 will be the recycling day for 2019.
+Unfortunately due to COVID-19 the Recycling day scheduled for Tuesday, May 5, 2020 will be the recycling day for 2020.

 Algoma Utilities customers may bring fluorescent lamps/bulbs, ballasts and computer components (monitors, CPUs and keyboards) to the Algoma Utilities office from 7:00 a.m. to 3:30 p.m.